NewsCNCnetPDMAbout usSupport

 If the DNC option is not activated the controller refuses to output most information related to machine status to remote devices.
 If you get output like the following with HeidenhainData or CNCnetPDM just outputs OEE status 1 or 5 even if everything is setup correctly you should check availability of the option.

-FIG 1: HeidenhainData output without DNC option 18 (TNC 640)
+FIG 1: HeidenhainData output without DNC option 18 (Symbolic PLC name definitions loaded)

 ADJUST CNCNETPDM